fjdpr/CryptoClustering/README.md

 - [hvPlot documentation](https://hvplot.holoviz.org/)

 ## Contributions
-Contributions are welcome.
+We welcome and appreciate contributions from the community.
 If you have suggestions or improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.